rjw245/quineMcCluskey/README.md

 	Where FILENAME.TXT is a plaintext file containing one function per line in the format:

-	m(0,2,4,5, ...) + d(1,3,6, Ö)
+	m(0,2,4,5, ...) + d(1,3,6, ‚Ä¶)

-	Where the minterms appear in the parentheses prefixed with an ìmî and the donít care states appear in the parentheses prefixed with a ìdî.
+	Where the minterms appear in the parentheses prefixed with an ‚Äúm‚Äù and the don‚Äôt care states appear in the parentheses prefixed with a ‚Äúd‚Äù.

 From the command line: